 Softwood is derived from coniferous trees, such as pine, cedar, and spruce.
 Unlike hardwood, softwood has a more open and porous cellular structure, making it less dense and easier to cut and work with.
 Softwood is widely used in various industries, including construction, furniture making, and paper production.
-In this article, we'll describe the definition of softwood and explore the characteristics of softwood with some examples of popular softwood species.
+In this article, we describe the definition of softwood and explore its characteristics with examples of popular softwood species.

 What is Softwood